-15. The Companion, Ibn Mas'ūd said, "The Jamā'ah is what agrees with the truth, even if you are just one person."
-Al-

-(the Rebellious Ones).
-The sect that rejected the first three Rightly Guided Caliphs, and virtually all the other Companions save a handful, and then ascribed divinity to 'Ali (مِنْهَاللَّهُ and his offspring, were known as the Shi'ah (the Faction of 'Ali), or the Rāfidah (the Rejecters).
-When these and other sects appeared, the Companions of the Prophet and the scholars after them, made the correct path and creed distinct in the following way: 1) By refuting the innovated ideologies that deviated from the established and agreed-upon creed and methodology (manhaj) of the Prophet.
+^{6.} Translated as: The people of the Prophetic way and those who from Hell'.
+When asked by his Companions to describe the one distinguished and 'saved sect', he replied, "Those who follow that which I and my Companions are upon."13 In a narration he said, "They are the Jamā'ah"14 The term jama'ah refers to a body of Muslims who adhere to the truth even if they are small in number.15 It was a wellknown characteristic of the early Muslim scholars to use terms to distinguish the various Islamic sects in line with their particular beliefs so, for example, the early terrorists, insurgents and extremists were known, and are still known, as the Khawārij (the Rebellious Ones).
+The sect that rejected the first three Rightly Guided Caliphs, and virtually all the other Companions save a handful, and then ascribed divinity to 'Ali (مَعَوْلَلْكُونَ) and his offspring, were known as the Shi'ah (the Faction of 'Ali), or the Rāfidah (the Rejecters).
+When these and other sects appeared, the Companions of the Prophet and the scholars after them, made the correct path and creed distinct in the following ways: 1) By refuting the innovated ideologies that deviated from the established and agreed-upon creed and methodology (manhaj) of the Prophet.
 2) Clarifying the truth with quotes from the revealed texts and with reasoned arguments.
 3) Allying with the people of truth, their scholars and the Saved Sect.
-And the early scholars used several titles to identify the adherents of the Saved Sect, such as: Ahl as-Sunnah wa al-Jamā'ah, Ahl al-Hadīth (The People of Narration), and the Salafis.
-The usage of the term Salaf dates back to the Prophet (صَا ٱللَّهُ عَلَيْهِ وَسَالًم ), when he described himself as being a "blessed Salaf" of his daughter, Fātimah.16 In the third century it was known that scholars would refer to the upholders of the correct creed and methodology as Salafis.
-In fact Ibn Taymiyyah and other scholars reported a consensus of the Muslims in approving the usage of the ascription Salafi.
+These early scholars used several titles to identify the adherents of the Saved Sect, such as: Ahl as-Sunnah wa al-Jamā'ah, Ahl al-Hadīth (The People of Narration), and the Salafis.
+The usage of the term Salaf dates back to the Prophet (صَا لِللَّهُ عَلَيْهِ وَسَالًةٍ), when he described himself as being a "blessed Salaf" of his daughter, Fātimah.
+16 In the third century it was known that scholars would refer to the upholders of the correct creed and methodology as Salafis.17 In fact Ibn Taymiyyah and other scholars18 reported a consensus of the